 Fourth and Fifth grade students may ride their bicycles and scooters to school independently.
 Students in Kindergarten – third grade can ride a bike to school accompanied by a parent.
 A bicycle helmet is required.
 Bicycles and scooters must be walked on and off the school grounds and riders must obey the school crossing guards at all times.

 If students, teachers, and families choose to celebrate birthdays, we will not have any food related celebration.
-Due to food safety issues and allergy awareness, teachers and parents are strongly encouraged to celebrate holidays and birthdays with healthy snacks or nonfood items and activities (BSD Board Policy 6700).
+Due to food safety issues and allergy awareness, teachers and parents are strongly encouraged to celebrate holidays and birthdays with nonfood items and activities (BSD Board Policy 6700, section D).
 Teachers may have specific requests regarding birthdays and classroom celebrations.
 Therefore, it is critical to discuss your desire for a birthday celebration with your child’s classroom teacher ahead of time.
 If a birthday is celebrated at school, please plan on a duration of approximately 10 minutes.

 - Birthday invitations are encouraged to be emailed/mailed and not be handed out at school.